cloudfoundry/go-cf-api/docs/docs/loadtests.md

 </table>

 Further Findings
 - The Go implementation can issue 10x more transactions per second (operations on the database) using the same number of DB connections.
-Potentially, this number could be even hight but given the Go implementation performs fewer DB transactions per API request, this would likely become CPU bound before being limited by DB connections
+Potentially, this number could be even hight but given the Go implementation performs fewer DB transactions per API request, this would likely become CPU bound before being limited by DB connections.
+The ruby implmenetation on the other hand has also some room for improovement that could be made e.g. by improving how role checking is made as this can be done in fewer queries.
+Yet this test just compare the current state.
 - The Go implementation does not get pulled out of load balancing in an overload situation
 - The Go implementation may be wasting a lot of resources in HAProxy that could be looked at and tweaked or behaviour (TLS termination etc.) moved directly into the implementation
 - The Go implementation uses more RAM in general and it increases/decreases more on peak loads, but this is to be expected since it handles up to 40 times more requests